-Dr. Robar is currently the Associate Dean of Academic Affairs and is the Pre-Law advisor on campus.
+Dr. Robar is the Pre-Law advisor on campus.
 He also directs the "Perspectives on Environment" seminar series and has served as both President & Vice-President of the Faculty Senate.

-Dr. Robar enjoys all things outdoors, riding his Harley.
+Dr. Robar enjoys all things outdoors and riding his Harley.

 Dr. Robar's teaching is focused in the areas of environmental policy and politics, U.S. political and policy processes, and the judicial system.
 His classes include: Environmental Politics and Policy, Introduction to Environmental Studies, Developing a Sense of Place, Public Policy Process, Introduction to Public Administration, Congress and the Presidency, Political Parties and Interest Groups, Law and the Courts, Constitutional Law, Political Science Fiction, and Political Film and Television.